 This recipe for lobster corn chowder is the perfect way to usher in fall.
 It's rich, flavorful and loaded with big chunks of lobster meat.

 Chowder is a humble soup.
 It's essentially peasant food for fishermen, made with inexpensive cuts of fish or shellfish (you know, like clams) and whatever odds and ends are laying around: celery, onion and potatoes, most certainly.
 And in my book?
 Cream.
 Always cream.
+Like in my New England Clam Chowder and Fish Chowder.
 A Manhattan style chowder is just not chowder to me.
 It's soup.

 This recipe however, is anything but peasant food.
-This is fancy chowder, the kind you serve on holidays or to people you want to impress.
+This is fancy chowder, the kind you serve on holidays or to people you want to impress, just like lobster bisque.
 It's a special meal, and one that will set you back a few bucks more than you're probably used to spending on a home-cooked dinner.
 That's because it's made with one of my favorite ingredients of all time: lobster.

 I'm very lucky to live in a place where fresh lobsters are at my disposal almost every single day of the year, and I realize that's probably not the case for most folks.
 But if you're able to get your hands on some fresh, cold-water lobsters for a reasonable price, I highly recommend you splurge and buy a couple to make this soup.
 It's cozy comfort food that's elegant and insanely delicious, making it perfect for cool-weather entertaining.